Julian Hibberd: Education

-Hibberd was educated at University of Wales, Bangor where he was awarded his first degree in 1991 followed by a PhD in 1994.
+Hibberd was educated at Bangor University where he was awarded an undergraduate degree in 1991 followed by a PhD in 1994.
 His PhD thesis investigated the effects of elevated carbon dioxide (CO2) on powdery mildew in barley and was supervised by John Farrar and Bob Whitbread.

 Research and career

 Following his PhD, Hibberd completed three years of postdoctoral research at the University of Sheffield with Paul Quick, Malcolm Press and Julie Scholes, investigating interactions between parasitic plants and their hosts.
 He moved to Cambridge to work with John C. Gray in 1997, and started his own group in 2000.

 The Hibberd laboratory investigates the efficiency of the C4 photosynthetic pathway, with the aim of understanding its repeated evolution and also contributing to improving crop productivity.
-Hibberd's research has been funded by the Bill and Melinda Gates Foundation the Biotechnology and Biological Sciences Research Council (BBSRC), the FP7 program of the European Union, and the European Research Council.
+Hibberd's research has been funded by the Bill and Melinda Gates Foundation the Biotechnology and Biological Sciences Research Council (BBSRC), the FP7 program of the European Union, and the European Research Council (ERC).

-Hibberd was an Associate Editor from 2012-2022 of the scientific journal Plant Physiology.
+Hibberd served as an associate editor of the scientific journal Plant Physiology from 2012 to 2022.